LuccasTraumer/AirCnC/README.md

-# Projeto_SemanaOmnistack
+# AirCnC
-Repository for store my code about fullstack javascript
+Repository dedicated for project of week Omnistack 9.0, where created a App with React Native, a web site with React JS and backend with NodeJS